 Presentations are a part of academic and professional life.
 Be you disseminating research, teaching, or applying for a job, chances are you'll be asked to deliver a presentation at some point.
-In this guide we'll take an in-depth look at the technological aspects of delivering a presentation, including software choice, slide design, and online presentation methods.
+In this guide we'll take an in-depth look at the technological aspects of delivering a presentation, including software choice, slide design, accessibility, and online presentation methods.

 Footers, Headers, Layouts, Page numbers, Slide Master